"A bullet to the front of the head demonstrates good marksmanship. A bullet to the back of the head demonstrates good judgement."

 - Rival: Grants +25 CP and +13 AP to the mode with PS Rival.
 For most antagonists.

 - Fiend: Grants +50 CP and +25 AP to the mode with PS Fiend.
 For rare, especially potent antagonists.
+The Chapter 1 stat cap for forms with Fiend is 40.
+The Chapter 1 cap on attacks is a power level of 9.

 - Access: Grants +50 CP and +25 AP to the mode with PS Access.
 That mode also has a 5 FP surcharge on all actions.
 Access is meant to reflect rare, often temporary transformations that heighten a character's power for an increased energy cost.
+The Chapter 1 stat cap for forms with Access is 40.
+The Chapter 1 cap on attacks remains at a power level of 8.

 - Nemesis: Sets your CP and AP to end of Chapter maximums on that form.
 For very rare antagonists.